What to Expect in Worship

 Everyone is welcome to participate as much or as little as they like in all aspects of our time together.

 From time to time, worship services incorporate holiday celebrations, multigenerational plays and pageants, longer musical performances, child dedications, and coming-of-age ceremonies.
-We offer childcare and learning programs for children and youth during the Sunday service.

 For a list of the upcoming services and topics, please see the upcoming services page.